This Bourbon and Apple Cider Cocktail is the perfect Fall libation; plus it’s so easy and delicious!

 - Combine the cider and bourbon in a cocktail shaker filled with ice and shake until very cold (if serving a crowd, combine these two ingredients in a pitcher and refrigerate for at least an hour.

 - Strain mixture into an ice filled glass and top with the chilled ginger ale.
 Stir gently.

 - Garnish with an apple slice and serve.

 About that apple slice.

-I love the cute star shape in the center slices of apples as much as the next guy but for practicality sake, well, that means about two perfect slices per apple.
+I love the cute star shape in the center as much as the next guy but for practicality sake, well, you have to get to the center of the apple.
 I don't advise wasting most of the apple for that effect.
-Simply use a small star cookie cutter for the other slices if you want that same look.
+Simply use a small star cookie cutter for the other slices.